handeyeco/tech-blog/content/blog/grandbot-update-sleep/index.md

 For reading different values (rather than just `HIGH`/`LOW`), we have to use an analog input on the Arduino.

 The resistor is a pull down resistor.
 I chose 10k Ohm according to [this guide](https://learn.adafruit.com/photocells/using-a-photocell) because I'm more concerned with darker values.
-Frmo that page:
+From that page:

 > If you're planning to have the sensor in a bright area and use a 10KΩ pulldown, it will quickly saturate.
 That means that it will hit the 'ceiling' of 5V and not be able to differentiate between kinda bright and really bright.
 In that case, you should replace the 10KΩ pulldown with a 1KΩ pulldown.
 In that case, it will not be able to detect dark level differences as well but it will be able to detect bright light differences better.
 This is a tradeoff that you will have to decide upon